Health and Community Organizations

 Parkinson Society Maritime Region - Their mission is to “Ease the burden; Find a cure” through support services, education, advocacy, and research.

-prideHealth provides safe and accessible primary health care services for people who are gay, lesbian, bisexual, transgender, intersex and queer (GLBTIQ).
+prideHealth provides safe and accessible primary health care services for people who are lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA).
+This acronym may also be found as LGBT, LGBTQ, LGBTQ2S+, and 2SLGBTQIA+.

 reachAbility - provides accessible opportunities for persons of all abilities.
 Their programs--including self-awareness, employment, and recreational--camps, and events are all free to their clients.

-Self-Help Connection - assists Nova Scotians to take control of their health by increasing their knowledge, skills, and resources for individual and collective action.
+Self-Help Connection - assists Nova Scotians in taking control of their health by increasing their knowledge, skills, and resources for individual and collective action.

 Shelburne Association Supporting Inclusion - offers vocational services, residential services, and Supported Living assistance to adults with intellectual and mental health disabilities.
 They also provide on-site respite services through the Department of Community Services.